mjstierman/cs50x/week_5/README.md

 TIME IN TOTAL:        0.59
 ```

 The program is functioning as intended, with all results returning correctly.
-While there is always room for improvement -- adjustments can be made through algorithm optimization and hash size -- I'm happy that the spell checker works effectively.
+While there is always room for improvement -- adjustments can be made through algorithm optimization and hash size -- I'm happy that the spell checker works correctly.